 GP registrar Dr Sarah Goddard is a Kaytetye woman who grew up in Tennant Creek, Northern Territory.
-Sarah left to complete medical school in Newcastle and has now returned to country to complete her GP training.
+Sarah left to complete medical school in Newcastle and has now returned to country to complete her GP training with the Australian College of Rural and Remote Medicine.

 “I have wanted to be a rural GP since I was a child, spending lots of time at the hospital with family members and seeing the burden from chronic disease in the community.
 I thought the best way to benefit my community, is to train in the community,” Sarah said.